 Due to generous support from our local Pepsi distributor, student organizations can request a free banner that can be hung outside the University Union or DuBois Center to promote their events.
-The Unions and Student Activities office staff will submit the request on behalf of the student organization.
+The Unions and Activities staff will submit the request on behalf of the student organization.
 Please allow at least 2-3 weeks before the date you would like to hang the banner for printing.
 The student organization will be responsible for picking up the banners from the printer at 4980 E. Railhead Avenue unless other arrangements are made in advance.
-To request a banner please email unions@nau.edu with your content and the date you need the banner completed.

-Staff from Student Unions and Activities will schedule and hang banners for student organizations.
-Contact Student Unions and Activities to schedule your banner and ensure there is space available for your advertisement.
+To request a banner please email unions@nau.edu to receive the banner template.
+Unions and Activities staff will schedule and hang banners for student organizations.
+Contact Unions and Activities to schedule your banner and ensure there is space available for your advertisement.
 Banners must be received by close of business the Friday before your banner reservation begins, and may remain on display for in one or two week increments as space permits for events taking place on the NAU campus.
 Banner dimensions should be 8 wide x 3 deep and must have grommets on the corners.
 Return of banners cannot be guaranteed due to wind, theft, or other damage.
 If you fail to pick up your banner within a week of the end of your banner reservation, it will be recycled.